Color Me Badd: Legacy

-Along with Boyz II Men, Hi-Five, Shai, Silk and All-4-One, Color Me Badd were considered the leaders of a resurgence of post-doo-wop harmony group singing in the early 1990s.
-Color Me Badd invented the term "hip-hop doo-wop" to describe its sound, which combines four-part pop-soul harmonies with a hip-hop influence.
+Along with Boyz II Men, Hi-Five, Shai, Silk, and All-4-One, Color Me Badd were considered the leaders of a resurgence of post-doo-wop harmony group singing in the early 1990s.
+Color Me Badd invented the term "hip-hop doo-wop" to describe their sound, which combines four-part pop-soul harmonies with a hip-hop influence.
 In the 1990s, they were known for wearing bright-colored suits and for their choreography, as well as for being a racially diverse group, which was rare at the time.
-Calderon is Mexican-American, Abrams is Caucasian and Native American, Watters is Caucasian and Thornton is African-American.
+Calderon is Latino, Abrams is White and Native American, Watters is White, and Thornton is Black.
 The group was inducted into the Oklahoma Music Hall of Fame in 2000.

 Color Me Badd has had a lasting influence on R&B music.
-The Justin Timberlake and Andy Samberg Saturday Night Live Digital Short "Dick in a Box" which debuted on December 16, 2006, is a parody of early '90s R&B, and is considered a spoof of the style of Color Me Badd in particular.
+The Justin Timberlake and Andy Samberg Saturday Night Live Digital Short "Dick in a Box", which debuted on December 16, 2006, is a parody of early 1990s R&B and is considered a spoof of the style of Color Me Badd in particular.
 "I Wanna Sex You Up" was performed by cast members on an episode of the first season of Glee in 2009.
-The music video for "I Wanna Sex You Up" was on an episode of Beavis and Butthead on MTV.
-The song has appeared in numerous films and television shows, including, New Jack City, You Don't Mess with the Zohan and No Strings Attached.
-On a November 2015 episode of Jimmy Kimmel Live!
-Color Me Badd's Abrams, Calderon and Watters joined with country singer Brad Paisley in a performance of "I Wanna Sex You Up" for Kimmel's "Mash-Up Monday" series.
+The music video for "I Wanna Sex You Up" was featured on an episode of Beavis and Butthead on MTV.
+The song has appeared in numerous films and television shows, including New Jack City, You Don't Mess with the Zohan, and No Strings Attached.
+On a November 2015 episode of Jimmy Kimmel Live!, Color Me Badd's Abrams, Calderon, and Watters joined country singer Brad Paisley in a performance of "I Wanna Sex You Up" for Kimmel's "Mash-Up Monday" series.
 The artists were renamed Color Me Bradd for the occasion.